 That’s right fellow globe trotters – there’s now scientific proof for y’all who love to travel.
 You’re not alone.

-Studies conducted in the past believe that too much dopamine in certain parts of our brain can lead to riskier decision-making behaviour.
+Studies conducted in the past believe that too much dopamine in certain parts of our brain can lead to riskier decision-making behavior.
 Dopamine is the “pleasure” chemical in your brain that releases adrenalin.
-The people that produce extra dopamine are deemed to have the DRD4 gene, which could explain the wide spectrum of behaviours we see in people.
+The people that produce extra dopamine are deemed to have the DRD4 gene, which could explain the wide spectrum of behaviors we see in people.

 An evolutionary biologist by the name of Justin Garcia spoke to a renowned travel blogger,Nomadic Matt,to discuss this so-called wanderlust gene.
 The DRD4 gene stems from tens of thousands of years ago when humans migrated out of Africa and made their way into other parts of the world.
 This act of migration is linked to “curiosity and restlessness.”
 These findings suggest that our yearning to travel, to explore new places and embark on new adventures is similar to that of our ancient ancestors.

 Justin Garcia further explains “People talk about DRD4 in terms of risk-taking a lot.
 But there’s been a push to change that.
 Because we don’t know if it’s really about taking risks per se, or about putting yourself in a situation where you can interact with new stimuli and environments, which stimulates the nervous system in a particular way,” he says.
 “Some people seem to really need that novelty, and they seek it out wherever they can get it.”